Aliases for CASP6 Gene

 GeneCards Summary for CASP6 Gene

 CASP6 (Caspase 6) is a Protein Coding gene.
-Diseases associated with CASP6 include huntington disease and alzheimer disease.
-Among its related pathways are Gene Expression and p53 Signaling.
+Diseases associated with CASP6 include Huntington Disease and Alzheimer Disease.
+Among its related pathways are TWEAK Pathway and ERK Signaling.
 GO annotations related to this gene include identical protein binding and cysteine-type peptidase activity.
 An important paralog of this gene is CASP1.

 UniProtKB/Swiss-Prot for CASP6 Gene